Shopify/quilt/packages/react-i18n/docs/react_i18n_schema.md

 These keys are derived from the names given to the cardinal pluralization rules of all languages, as defined in the [Unicode Consortium's Common Locale Data Repository (CLDR)](https://github.com/unicode-org/cldr).

-This list is current as of version `37` of the CLDR.
+This list is current as of version `42` of the CLDR.
 In the unlikely event that new cardinal pluralization rule names are added, they will be added to this reserved list in a future version of this specification.

+Further, the following keys are reserved for use as cardinal pluralization keys and must not be used as keys of leaf KVPs outside of a cardinal pluralization context:

+- `"0"`
+- `"1"`

+These keys are derived from the [CLDR's explicit 0 and 1 rules](https://unicode-org.github.io/cldr/ldml/tr35-numbers.html#Explicit_0_1_rules)

 **Example INVALID English file:**